Multiplicity of characters of finite reductive groups and Drinfeld doubles: Introduction

 \subsection{Notation}

-In this paper, $G$ is an untwisted split connected reductive group over $\overline{\mathbb{F}_q}$ and the untwisted Frobenius map $F$.
+In this paper, $G$ is an untwisted split connected reductive group over $k $ and the untwisted Frobenius map $F$.
 We denote its centre by $Z(G)$ and the set of semisimple (resp. unipotent) elements in $G$ by $G^{ss}$ (resp. $G^{uni}$).
-Moreover, we assume that the derived subgroup $[G, G]$ of $G$ is simply connected, and $q$ is large enough so that every maximal torus of $G^F$ is non-degenerate, cf. \cite[Proposition 3.6.6]{carter1985finite}.
+Moreover, we assume that the derived subgroup $[G, G]$ of $G$ is simply connected, and the size $|k^F|=q$ is large enough so that every maximal torus of $G^F$ is non-degenerate, cf. \cite[Proposition 3.6.6]{carter1985finite}.

-For each element $g$ in $G^F$, let us denote its centraliser subgroup $C_G(g)$ as $G_g$, and this is called a pseudo-Levi subgroup when $g$ is semisimple, cf. \cite[\S2.2]{KNWG}.
+For each $g\in G$, we have $g=g_sg_u=g_ug_s$ for a semisimple element $g_s$ and a unipotent element $g_u$ with $g_u \in G_{g_s}$ under the Jordan decomposition.
+Note that if $g\in G^F$, then $g_s,g_u\in G^F$ since the Jordan decomposition is unique.
+Let us denote its centraliser subgroup $C_G(g)$ by $G_g$ for $g\in G$, and this is called a pseudo-Levi subgroup when $g$ is semisimple, cf. \cite[\S2.2]{KNWG}.
 (Note that every pseudo-Levi subgroup is connected from the assumption that $[G,G]$ is simply connected.)
-Let $G_{\mathrm{pls}}$ denote the set of pseudo-Levi subgroups of $G$.
-For a pseudo-Levi subgroup $\fT$ of $G$ with its maximal torus $T$, $Q_T^\fT$ is the Green function.
+Let $G_{\mathrm{pls}}^F$ denote the set of finite pseudo-Levi subgroups $G_s^F$ of semisimple elements $s$ in $G^F$.
+For a pseudo-Levi subgroup $\fT$ of $G$ with its maximal torus $T$, $Q_T^\fT$ is the Green function, cf. \cite[Definition 4.1]{DL76} or \cite[Definition 2.2.15]{geck2020character}.
+For a set $X$ with $G^F$-action, we denote the $G^F$-orbit of $x$ by $[x]$.